 Let us suppose that your Canadian-registered company is going to have foreign stockholders, it is going to be controlled from outside of Canada, and the profits are going to be made in countries other than Canada.
-In this case, it will make good sense to set up an extra-provincial corporation in the province of Ontario as this will make the company tax exempt in Canada.
+In this case, it will make good sense to set up a Partnership in the province of Ontario as this will make the business tax exempt in Canada.

 - Electronic commerce in foreign countries (if you engage into electronic commerce in Canada, the taxes are going to be high);

 - Any legal online or offline services that are provided outside Canada;